-To eliminate a danger for persons or for the facility when the device is used in the hazardous area (e.g. explosion protection, pressure vessel safety):
+To eliminate danger to persons or the facility when the device is used in the hazardous area (e.g. explosion protection):

-- ► Based on the nameplate, check whether the ordered device is permitted for the intended use in the hazardous area. - Observe the specifications in the separate supplementary documentation that is an integral part of these Instructions.
+- Check the nameplate to verify if the device ordered can be put to its intended use in the hazardous area. - Observe the specifications in the separate supplementary documentation that is an integral part of these instructions.